-and Paul's Old Cathedral Restoration Trust

 Recently I was delighted to visit for the first time the old Cathedral of Sts Peter and Paul in Goulburn, which stands as a monument to a great story of missionary energy and deep faith.
-As the green of the stone flashes in the can, the Cathedral speaks of the Irish in the Antipodes who built it.
-May the planned restoration give new life on only to a grand old church but also to the community of faith that gathers there till to celebrate the mysteries of Christ.
-May the restoration work be a way of saying thanks for the past and saying yes to the future.
-Wes, I would like to help restore Sts Peter and Paul's for the past and saying yes to the future.
-Yes, I would like to help restore Sts Peter and Paul's Old Cathedral (Donations are possible by cheque or credit card) Please accept my cheque donation of \$1000 \$500 \$200 \$200 \$200 \$200 \$200 \$200 \$
+As the green of the stone flashes in the sun, the Cathedral speaks of the Irish in the Antipodes who built it.
+May the planned restoration give new life not only to a grand old church but also to the community of faith that gathers there still to celebrate the mysteries of Christ.
+May the restoration work be a way of saying thanks for the past and saying yes to the future. shing Archbishop Mark Coleridge, Archbishop of Canberra and Goulburn.
+Yes, I would like to help restore Sts Peter and Paul's Old Cathedral (Donations are possible by cheque or credit card) □ Please accept my cheque donation of □\$1000 □\$500 □\$200 □.
+Cheques payable to National Trust of Australia (NSW) Sts Peter and Paul's Restoration Appeal (ABN 93 837 545 255) PO Box 11 Goulburn NSW 2580 Please deduct a monthly donation of \$ \\\\\ from my credit card until further written notice. □ Mastercard □ Visa □ Bankcard Card number: Expiry: Cardholder's name Cardholder's Signature: MY DETAILS: Name: Address: Postcode Email: Tel: н □ Please send me more information about the Restoration X Project My gift is: □ Personal □ Business (All donations are tax deductible)

 POSITIONS VACANT IN YOUR PARISHES